Cyberpunk 2077

 Cyberpunk 2077 received praise from critics for its narrative, setting, and graphics.
-However, some of its gameplay elements received mixed responses while its themes and representation of transgender characters received some criticism.
-It was also widely criticised for bugs and glitches, particularly on the PlayStation 4 and Xbox One versions during its launch period.
-Sony removed it from the PlayStation Store from December 2020 to June 2021 while CD Projekt rectified some of the issues.
-CD Projekt became subject to investigations and class-action lawsuits for their perceived attempts at downplaying the severity of the technical problems before release; these were ultimately cleared with a settlement of US$1.85 million.
-By November 2024, the game had sold over 30 million units, making it one of the best-selling games of all time.
+However, some of its gameplay elements received mixed responses while its themes and representation of LGBTQ+ characters received some criticism.
+It was also widely criticised for bugs and glitches, particularly on the PlayStation 4 and Xbox One versions during their launch period.
+Sony removed the game from the PlayStation Store from December 2020 to June 2021 while CD Projekt rectified some of the issues.
+CD Projekt became subject to investigations and class-action lawsuits for its perceived attempts at downplaying the severity of the technical problems before release; these were ultimately cleared with a settlement of US$1.85 million.
+The improvements and updates delivered by the developer since, together with the release of Phantom Liberty and the 2022 tie-in anime series Cyberpunk: Edgerunners, led to a progressive reappraisal of the game.

+As of July 2026, Cyberpunk 2077 had sold over 40 million copies, making it one of the best-selling video games of all time.
 Its total cost to develop and market (including updates and DLC) is reportedly between $436 million and around $440 million, making it one of the most expensive video games to develop.
-A sequel, Cyberpunk 2, was announced in October 2022 and is in development.
+A sequel was announced in October 2022 and is in development.